thomasburgess/thomasburgess.github.io/_posts/2021-06-20-repdigits.md

 This gives the solution sequence $Q=1, 37, 12345679, 4115226337448559670781893, ...$ with denominators $1, 3, 9, 27, 81, 111, 243, ...$.
 The full results of python script above is:

+{% details Click to expand the ull results of python script... %}

 ```
 Q: [1, 37, 12345679, 4115226337448559670781893,
   1371742112482853223593964334705075445816186556927297668038408779149519890260631,